sainiu692/dev-tinder/homework.md

 64. Add the userAuth middle ware in profile API and a new sendConnectionRequest API

 65. Set the expiry of JWT token and cookies to 7 days

+66. Create userSchema method to getJWT()

+67. Create UserSchema method to comparepassword(passwordInputByUser)

+68. Explore tinder APIs

+69. Create a list all API you can think of in Dev Tinder

+70. Group multiple routes under respective routers